How to A/B test your design with Maze

 How to A/B test your design with Maze 💁

 With Maze, you can A/B test your prototype very easily.
 We currently support InVision, Marvel, and Sketch prototypes.
-By importing your prototype to Maze, you'll create the Control version of your test.
+By importing the first version of your prototype to Maze, you'll create the Control test.

 💡 Tip: Learn more about creating your first Maze.

 To create the Variation, go back to your prototyping tool and make changes to the same prototype - no need to create a new one.
 We recommend changing just one single variable so that the testing results are accurate and reflective of that change.
-Here are some ideas on what you could be testing:
+Here are some ideas on what you can test:

 - Visual elements: images, icons, colors